SSH IDREC and DREC application process

 Remember to include relevant supporting documents with your application, for example:

-Once your application has been reviewed, you will receive feedback by email, normally within 2 to 3 weeks.
+Once your application has been reviewed, you will receive feedback, normally within 2 to 3 weeks.
 At this point the committee may request changes or further information.
-When revising the documents, it helps the reviewers if you use track changes and leave in the reviewers’ comments.
+Refer to the applicant user guide for guidance on how to respond to the reviewers' comments.

 Useful information